Cover Letter Mastery

 • Reduced central line-associated bloodstream infections (CLABSI) by 55% over 18 months as part of a unit quality improvement committee

-• Maintained a 100% compliance rate on sepsis protocol documentation — recognized as unit champion two years running
+• Maintained 100% compliance on sepsis protocol documentation — recognized as unit champion two years running

 • Cross-trained to float between ICU, step-down, and ED, giving me a systems-level understanding of patient flow